-What this athlete should be doing instead is to train in a much less polarised manner, do more sweet spot and tempo work, ideally with low-cadence efforts, and perhaps even complement this with some fasted rides in their FatMax-zone.
+What this athlete should be doing instead is to train in a less polarised manner, do more sweet spot and tempo work, ideally with low-cadence efforts, and perhaps even complement this with some fasted rides in their FatMax-zone.

-Now THAT is how they will lower VLaMax, and therefore improve FTP and performance in long-distance triathlon.
+That is how they will lower VLaMax, and therefore improve FTP and performance in long-distance triathlon.

 Your metabolic profile may be different, but no matter what it is, you will always be able to fine-tune your training to whatever your individual case may be.